 The Company may elect from time to time to purchase and subsequently retire shares of common stock in order to settle an individual employees' tax liability associated with vesting of a restricted stock award or exercise of stock options.
-These transactions would be treated as a use of cash in financing activities in the Company's statement of cash flows.
+These transactions would be treated as a use of cash in financing activities in the Company's Statements of Cash Flows.

-L. Debt
+M. Debt